Riandra4trend/CompfestAIC/README.md

 This architecture allows users to execute comprehensive scraping workflows—traditionally requiring hundreds of lines of custom code—using simple prompts like "extract all product details from example.com."

-## System Architecture: A Three-Stage Pipeline
+## How A Three-Stage Pipeline Works

 V3 employs a **directed acyclic graph (DAG) architecture** rather than a looping agent system.
 Each graph operates as a specialized stage in a deterministic pipeline, with clear inputs, outputs, and handoff points.